Duke Zhuang II of Qi

+Duke Zhuang of Qi, known in historiography as Duke Zhuang II of Qi (齊後莊公 (Qí Hòu Zhuāng Gōng)) to distinguish from the earlier ruler with the same posthumous name, personal name Lü Guang, was a duke of the Qi state, reigning from 553 BC to 548 BC.

 Accession to the throne

 Prince Guang was the son of Duke Ling of Qi and his concubine Sheng Ji.
 In 572 BC Duke Dao of the state of Jin attacked Qi.
 Duke Ling made peace with Jin by sending Prince Guang to Jin as a hostage.

 In 563 BC, Guang was made the crown prince of Qi.
 However, Duke Ling later deposed him and made his half-brother Ya the new crown prince, at the request of his favorite concubine Rong Zi.
 In the fifth month of 554 BC, Duke Ling died after 28 years of reign, and the powerful minister Cui Zhu installed Guang on the throne instead of the new crown prince Ya.
 Prince Guang is posthumously known as Duke Zhuang II of Qi.
 Cui Zhu and Duke Zhuang subsequently killed Rong Zi, Prince Ya, and minister Gao Hou, who supported Ya.

 Battles with Jin

 In 551 BC, Luan Ying, leader of the powerful Luan Clan of the State of Jin, rebelled against Jin, but was defeated and fled to Qi.
 Minister Yan Ying advised Duke Zhuang against supporting rebels of Jin, to no avail.
 The next year, with Duke Zhuang's support, Luan secretly returned to Quwo, the old Jin capital, and rebelled again.
 Meanwhile, Duke Zhuang dispatched the Qi army to invade Jin, reaching the Taihang Mountains.
 Luan achieved some initial success, and even briefly captured the Jin capital, Jiang.
 However, he was soon defeated by the Jin army and killed at Quwo.
 After hearing of Luan's defeat, the Qi forces retreated, taking the city of Zhaoge on the way back.
 Two years later, Jin attacked Qi for revenge.